darknorth0/darknorth0.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student of [Control and Optimization](https://www.ee.iitm.ac.in/dynamic-control/) group, at Indian Institute of Technology, Madras ([IIT Madras](https://www.iitm.ac.in/)).
-I am advised by Prof. [Rachel](https://www.ee.iitm.ac.in/rachel/).
+I am being supervised by an awesome advisor and person Prof. [Rachel](https://www.ee.iitm.ac.in/rachel/).
 My research primarily focusses upon algorithm development for distributed control and optimization of multiagent systems.
 Currently, I am working on the intersection of online learning and distributed algorithms.
 I am also fascinated by the aspects of entanglement between renewable energy systems, game theory and learning techniques.
 Before IIT Madras, I received a B.Tech in Electrical Engineering from National Institute of Technology, Durgapur ([NIT Durgapur](https://nitdgp.ac.in/)).
 While there, I dabbled in load flow dynamical studies, and wind energy conversion systems.

 Outside of academia, I am an avid fan of the works of Haruki Murakami and Matthew Reilly.
 I also love to engage in discussions on wuxia and xianxia novels.